maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 * overriden styles **should always be derived** from Poweramp styles, otherwise almost any Poweramp update will break skin, due to possible base styles changes

 ### Poweramp v3 skin theme specifics
-Poweramp v3 has concept of scene.
-View can be rendered in the target scene (e.g. scene_aa for main player UI large album art item) and can be animated from one scene to another
+Poweramp v3 has concept of a scene.
+A view can be rendered in the target scene (e.g. scene_aa for main player UI large album art item) and can be animated from one scene to another
 (e.g. item can be animated from scene_aa to scene_grid when transition happens from main screen to the library playlist).

-This is why many attribute/styles are ending by "_scene.." suffix, as for almost each view, addition per-scene styles are required.
+This is why many attributes/styles are ending with "_scene.." suffix, as for almost each view addition per-scene styles are required.

-Scenes generally define initial and final view layout/position and some view parameters.
+Scene generally defines initial and final view layout/position and some view parameters.

+Also, almost all Poweramp views are custom views, including layout (FastLayout) and text views (FastTextView).
+FastLayout idea somewhat similar to CoordinatorLayout, but is strictly one-pass per layout, and FastText is a text view optimized for transitions.
+See **res/values-sw1dp/attrs-powerui.xml** for commented attributes definitions for these views.

-See appropriate reference resources xmls for the details in comments.
+See appropriate reference resources xmls for the details in the comments.

 ### Reference resources

-For skin authoring, some Poweramp v3 resources (attributes definitions, styles, drawables, etc.) are provided for the reference - see **/reference_resources** directory
+For skin authoring, some Poweramp v3 resources (attribute definitions, styles, drawables, etc.) are provided for the reference - see **/reference_resources** directory.

+The most important files are:
+* res/layout-sw1dp/activity_list_fast.xml - the main Poweramp activity layout
+* res/layout-sw1dp/merge_*.xml - various additional merged layouts
+* res/layout-sw1dp/item_track.xml - the "track" item which is used in main player UI and lists for all the items with image
+* res/layout-sw1dp/item_text.xml - same as item_track.xml, but for text-only items
+* res/values-sq1dp/attrs-powerui.xml, attrs-player.xml - attributes definitions for all the Poweramp custom views, scenes, etc.

 ### License